cds-snc/guide-product-teams-equipes-produits/_pages/en/product_support_guidance.md

   - Compliance documentation
   - Is it up?
   - Frequently asked questions (FAQ)
-- Receive Support Requests: Users are able to file tickets or reach out for help (such as via Freshdesk) and someone is monitoring the places that happens
+- Receive Support Requests: Users are able to file tickets or reach out for help (such as via Freshdesk) and someone is monitoring the places that happens [(more info)](#incoming-requests)
-- Support Request: The team has established how to measure performance handling support requests
+- Support Request: The team has established how to measure performance handling support requests [(more info)]()
-- Feedback: The team has a way to escalate feedback received via
+- Feedback: The team has a way to escalate feedback received via [(more info)](#collecting-feedback)
   - Support requests
   - Social and traditional media
   - The product itself
   - Support documentation
 - Business Hours: The team has a shared understanding of what constitutes business hours versus after hours, as well as any changes to responsibilities depending on the time frame (if any).
-- Operational Doc Index: Do you have a document in Google Drive or GitHub that links to all your operational documentation?
+- Operational Doc Index: Do you have a document in Google Drive or GitHub that links to all your operational documentation? [(more info)](#operational-documentation)
-- [Critical docs](#_cwjw6q94y0re): Have you documented the following things and added a link to your Operational Doc Index, and/or your team has a shared understanding around:
+- Critical docs: Have you documented the following things and added a link to your Operational Doc Index, and/or your team has a shared understanding around: [(more info)](#critical-docs)
   - Vision, mission, other team principles
   - Team roster
   - Planning board